ni/nimble/packages/nimble-components/src/table/specs/README.md

 _Events_

--   `action-menu-opening` - An event that is emitted immediately prior to the action menu opening.
+-   `action-menu-beforetoggle` - An event that is emitted immediately prior to the action menu opening or closing.
 This can be used to update the items in the menu so that they are in the correct state for the record(s) the menu is associated with.
 The event details include the following:
+    -   `newState` - boolean - The value of `open` on the menu button that the element is transitioning in to.
+    -   `oldState` - boolean - The value of `open` on the menu button that the element is transitioning out of.
     -   `recordIds` - string array - The IDs of the records that the menu is associated with.
     -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
 If the menu is associated with a column without an ID, `columnId` will be `undefined` in the event details.